Main illustration: Adam Avery

 For more on bringing improv into the design process, check out Liz Gerber’s paper on this subject.
 A quick Google search will also bring up plenty more improv activities you can try.

 There’s nothing scarier than giving someone a blank piece of paper and saying, “Go, give me all your ideas about our product’s future vision in five minutes.”
 Even scarier sometimes is when there are six other people in the room, and you’re expected to talk about this together.

 Running a good brainstorm is all about making people feel comfortable enough to toss around ideas.
 But this isn’t always easy.
-Common problems I’ve heard are folks talking over one another, one person sharing all the ideas, or someone’s ideas getting discounted for some reason.
-And so, no matter how experienced a group is, I always like to take a minute to go over some ground rules for brainstorming before we begin.
+Common problems are folks talking over one another, one person sharing all the ideas, or someone’s ideas getting discounted for some reason.
+And so, no matter how experienced a group is, it’s always a good idea to take a minute to go over some ground rules for brainstorming before we begin.
 Even a quick run-through will get everyone on the same page and in the mood for a productive session together.

 - Defer judgment

 IDEO’s rules for brainstorming.
 Illustration by Cindy Chang